d3/d3-tile/README.md

 # d3-tile

-Quadtree tiles are common for representing large, multi-resolution geometry and images, as in “slippy” maps. d3.tile provides a convenient mechanism for computing which tile coordinates should be visible in the current viewport.
+Quadtree tiles are common for representing large, multi-resolution geometry and images, as in “slippy” maps. d3.tile provides a convenient mechanism for computing which tile coordinates should be visible in the given viewport.
 Unlike dedicated libraries for slippy maps, such as [Leaflet](https://leafletjs.com/), d3.tile’s tiny, low-level API is agnostic about how the tiles are presented and offers greater flexibility. d3.tile works well with [d3-geo](https://github.com/d3/d3-geo) for geographic maps and [d3-zoom](https://github.com/d3/d3-zoom) for interaction.

 For examples, see the [d3-tile collection](https://observablehq.com/collection/@d3/d3-tile) on Observable.